Summary

 Notable Quotes

-"We don't just need to do a better job of articulating our value."
+"We don't just need to do a better job of articulating our value; we need to become more valuable."

 "What got us here won't get us where we want to go."